FacundoCuba/PokeScrapper/README.md

 PvPoke Data Extractor

-Description:
+Description

-This simple Python script retrieves data from the PvPoke Game Master file and converts it into CSV format.
-PvPoke is a popular online tool for Pokemon GO players, and this script facilitates the extraction of moves and Pokemon data for analysis.
+The PvPoke Data Extractor is a simple Python script designed to retrieve data from PvPoke's Game Master file and convert it into CSV format.
+PvPoke is a widely-used online tool for Pokémon GO players, and this script allows users to easily extract detailed information about Pokémon and moves for analysis or other purposes.

-How to Use:
+How to Use

-    Dependencies:
+Prerequisites

+    Python 3.x or higher installed on your machine.
-        Ensure you have Python installed.
+    Ensure you have an internet connection to fetch data from the PvPoke Game Master file.

-    Running the Script:
+Running the Script

+    Clone or download the repository containing the script.
+    Open your terminal (or command prompt) and navigate to the directory containing the script.
-        Execute the script using a Python interpreter.
+    Run the script using the following command:

+    python pvpoke_data_extractor.py

-        The script fetches data from PvPoke's Game Master file and generates two CSV files: moves.csv and pokemon.csv.
+The script will automatically fetch data from PvPoke’s Game Master file and generate the following CSV files:

-    Generated Files:
+Generated Files
-        moves.csv: Contains data related to different moves in Pokemon GO. pokemon.csv: Includes information about various Pokemon.

-    Customization:
-        You can modify the script to adjust the extracted data or file names.
+    moves.csv: Contains information about the various moves available in Pokémon GO, including their names, types, and power values. pokemon.csv: Includes details about Pokémon, such as their names, types, stats, and other relevant attributes.

+Customization

+The script can be modified to:

+    Change the file names for the generated CSVs.
+    Filter or adjust the type of data being extracted from PvPoke’s Game Master file.

+Feel free to modify the code to suit your needs!
-Important Note:
+Important Notes

-This script relies on PvPoke's API.
-Ensure compliance with PvPoke's usage policies and respect their terms and conditions.
+    This script uses PvPoke’s API to extract data.
+Please ensure that you comply with PvPoke’s usage policies and terms and conditions when using this script.

-Disclaimer:

-This script is provided as-is and without warranty.
-Use it responsibly and adhere to the terms and conditions of the services it interacts with.

-Feel free to contribute or provide feedback.
-Happy coding!
+    The extracted data is publicly available through PvPoke, but usage should always follow ethical guidelines.